haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 </center>
 <br>

 The two structures are pretty close to each other...
-Let us next see if HADDOCK can create a reasonable model of the interaction!
+Let us next see if HADDOCK can generate a reasonable model of the interaction!

 <hr>
 <hr>